storyfeet/dugi_bialan/content/works/out_of_my_way.md

 # And Sam was able to get on the bus first, but noone sat next to him.

-zan Esamm lon won wei ensa ei bengo. va-zan wei zugi liamon lon bog is-mon
+zan Esamm lon won wei ensa ei bengo. va-zan wei zugi liamon lon bo is-mon

 # Sam arrived, got into class, and there he sat and waited patiently for lunchtime.